Demographics of the United Kingdom: Modern century, 2000–present

 By the beginning of the 21st century, the population of the United Kingdom was 59,113,000 people.
 In each constituent nation, the population of England was 49,449,700, Scotland had a population of 5,064,200, Wales had a population of 2,910,200 and Northern Ireland a population of 1,689,300.
-Increased international migration, which began to rapidly increase at the end of the 20th century brought increased ethnic heterogenization to the British population, in ethnicity and race, and country of birth.
+The rapid increase in international migration at the end of the 20th century brought greater heterogenisation to the British population in ethnicity, race and country of birth.

 In 2001, the White British population was registered to be 88.52% of the total population.
 In 2011, this proportion of the population had dropped to 81.88%.
 Other ethnic groups rose by 50% of their respective total population in 2001, or doubled entirely.

 Such rapid immigration growth boosted population growth in the United Kingdom.
 In 2011, the population was around 63 million people.